perxpective/Cybersecurity-Therapy/SC/SC Topic 7 - Preventing SQL Injections.md

 ```

 ## Stored Procedures
+- A function or method that works like an interface to specific restricted parts of the database
-- Create more specific views with rest
+- Create more specific views with restricted access rather than normal queries
+- Restrict access to sensitive columns with stored procedures
+- Variables can also be declared in the stored procedure
+- Can embed multiple SQL statements and even implement if-else